 Fernando Aguirre served as President and Chief Executive Officer from January 2004 to October 2012 and Chairman from May 2004 to October 2012 of Chiquita Brands International, Inc. (global distributor of consumer products).
 Prior to joining Chiquita, Mr. Aguirre worked for more than 23 years in brand management, general management and turnarounds at The Procter & Gamble Company (P&G) (manufacturer and distributor of consumer products).
 Mr. Aguirre began his P&G career in 1980, serving in various capacities including President and General Manager of P&G Brazil, President of P&G Mexico, Vice President of P&G’s global snacks and US food products, and President of global feminine care.
 In July 2002, Mr. Aguirre was named President, special projects, reporting to P&G’s Chairman and CEO, working on strategy.
 Mr. Aguirre is currently a director of Barry Callebaut AG (manufacturer of high-quality chocolate and cocoa products).
 He served as a director of Levi Strauss from 2010 until August 2014 and Coca-Cola Enterprises Inc. from 2005 until 2010.

-Chairman, Chief Executive Officer and President of Aetna Inc.
+Chairman and Chief Executive Officer of Aetna Inc.

-Mark T. Bertolini is Chairman, Chief Executive Officer and President of Aetna.
+Mark T. Bertolini is Chairman and Chief Executive Officer of Aetna.
 He assumed the role of Chairman on April 8, 2011 and Chief Executive Officer on November 29, 2010.
-Mr. Bertolini came to Aetna in 2003 as head of Aetna’s Specialty Products.
-In July 2007, he was named President, responsible for all of Aetna’s businesses and operations across the company’s broad range of healthcare products and related services.
-Prior to serving as Aetna’s President, Mr. Bertolini was executive vice president and head of Aetna’s regional businesses, which included the company’s individual, retiree, small group and middle market businesses, as well as numerous product, network and service areas.
-Prior to joining Aetna, Mr. Bertolini held executive positions at Cigna, NYLCare Health Plans, and SelectCare, Inc., where he served as president and chief executive officer.
-Among his civic activities, Mr. Bertolini serves on the Board of Directors of the The Hole in the Wall Gang Camp, an organization founded by Paul Newman that serves children with cancer and other serious illnesses, and the Fidelco Guide Dog Foundation, an organization that breeds, trains and places German Shepherd guide dogs with people with visual disabilities.
+From July 2007 to December 2014, he served as president, responsible for all of Aetna’s businesses and operations.
+Mr. Bertolini joined Aetna in 2003 as head of Aetna’s Specialty Products, and subsequently served as executive vice president and head of Aetna’s regional businesses.
+Before joining Aetna, Mr. Bertolini held executive positions at Cigna, NYLCare Health Plans, and SelectCare, Inc., where he was president and chief executive officer.
+Mr. Bertolini also serves as a director of Verizon Communications Inc. (communications and technology solutions); Massachusetts Mutual Life Insurance Company (insurance and investment products); The Hole in the Wall Gang Camp, a non-profit organization founded by Paul Newman that serves children with cancer and other serious illnesses; and the Fidelco Guide Dog Foundation, a non-profit organization that breeds, trains and places German Shepherd guide dogs with people who have visual disabilities.

 Former Chairman and Chief Executive Officer